-Boarding groups open for Rise of the Resistance on the My Disney Experience app at 10 am and 2 pm.
+If you do not get a boarding group during the 7 am distribution, another set of boarding groups go live at 1 pm.
 Keep refreshing the app starting a few minutes before each of the distribution times for the best chance to register when the window opens.

 Keep An Eye On Boarding Group Distribution Patterns